Bayesian optimisation for fast approximate inference in state-space models with intractable likelihoods: Numerical illustrations and applications

-We continue by comparing GPO-SMC to SPSA, where the latter is a gradient-free alternative with good convergence properties in many applications.
-SPSA operates by constructing a finite-difference approximation of the gradient at each iteration after which it takes a step in the gradient direction.
-Note that SPSA requires two log-posterior estimates at each iteration compared with only one sample in the GPO-SMC.
-Another possible drawback with SPSA is that it only provides the MAP estimate and no quantification of the posterior uncertainty.
+We continue by comparing \textsc{gs} to \textsc{spsa}, where the latter is a gradient-free alternative with good convergence properties and performance in many applications. \textsc{spsa} operates by constructing a finite-difference approximation of the gradient at each iteration after which it takes a step in the gradient direction.
+Note that \textsc{spsa} requires two log-posterior estimates at each iteration compared with only one sample in the \textsc{gs}.
+Another possible drawback with \textsc{spsa} is that it only provides the \textsc{map} estimate and no quantification of the posterior uncertainty.

-In Figure~\ref{fig:example1-spsa}, we compare the MAP parameter estimates of two algorithms as a function of the number of log-posterior estimates.
-The first $L=50$ samples of the log-posterior are used to estimate the hyperparameters of the GP prior.
-After this initial phase, GPO-SMC converges quickly to reasonable values of the parameters using about half the number of posterior samples.
-This results in a speed-up of factor $2$ when using the proposed algorithm compared with SPSA.
+In Figure~\ref{fig:example1-spsa}, we compare the \textsc{map} parameter estimates of two algorithms as a function of the number of log-posterior estimates.
+The first $L=50$ samples of the log-posterior are used to estimate the hyperparameters of the \textsc{gp} prior.
+After this initial phase, \textsc{gs} converges quickly to reasonable values of the parameters using about half the number of posterior samples.
+This results in a speed-up of factor $2$ when using the proposed algorithm compared with \textsc{spsa}.